DrSnuggles/AYSir/README.md

 Maybe rename to YAMY (yummi), MAYY (may why), YMAY (why may), AMYY (amy why)

 ## Not sure what will happen here
-11.10.2021: Quickly hooked up my old goniometer, maybe add an output channel for each A,B,C-channel
+11.10.2021: Put old goniometer in a OffscreenCanvas worker, done 11.10.2021: Quickly hooked up my old goniometer, maybe add an output channel for each A,B,C-channel

 11.10.2021: Found out that with worklets it's a bit different to access the 2nd channel.
 So i had to rework the backends a bit to support 2 outputs, still not channels but at least accessible for the analyzer node.